Michael Cohen’s Lawyer Says Trump Could Have Committed This Impeachable Offense In Revealing Interview

 — The Wall Street Journal (@WSJ) July 12, 2018

-The FBI raided Cohen’s home, hotel, and office in April and are investigating whether he committed campaign-finance fraud, bank fraud, wire fraud or illegal lobbying.
+The FBI raided Cohen’s home, hotel, and office in April and are investigating whether he committed campaign finance fraud, bank fraud, wire fraud or illegal lobbying.
 Despite the numerous charges, Cohen is yet to be charged with a crime.

 Cohen’s change of legal strategy came after Trump distanced himself from his longtime lawyer and friend.
 Trump initially denied that he knew where Cohen got the $130,000 paid to adult actress Stormy Daniels but later admitted that he was represented by his former personal layer.

 Some observers have speculated that Cohen may not have much to offer on Trump.
-While he has hinted at co-operating with prosecutors, some believe Cohen is hoping for a pardon or to have Trump help with his legal bills.
+While he has hinted at cooperating with prosecutors, some believe Cohen is hoping for a pardon or to have Trump help with his legal bills.